openzim/phet/README.md

 npm i && npm start
 ```

+The above will eventually output a ZIM file to ```dist/```

 ##Notes
 It is likely that the export to ZIM will fail - modify the ```export2zim``` file to point at a working zimwriterfs executable.

 Hopefully this step will be removed once there are bindings for libzim and node.

+##Config
+The only way to configure behaviour is through ```config.json```.
+It accepts the following properties:
+* languages:Array - PhET country codes (possible values can be found below)
+* languageMapping:Object<string, string> - Mapping between language code and displayName

 ##About